Chase Stein: Homecoming

 In Runaways (vol. 3) #7, the Runaways pay little attention to Chase's opinions, prompting Chase to question his role on the team.
 In Runaways (vol. 3) #9, the last issue to have been written by Terry Moore, features Chase acting as an older brother to Molly and Klara.
 Moore had wanted this storyline to heavily focus on Chase's relationship with the team, and identifies him as a kid who "will grow up to become the next Captain America."

 In Runaways (vol. 3) #11, the first issue written by Kathryn Immonen and drawn by Sara Pichelli, Chase, Nico, Victor and Karolina hold a house prom.
 An outside source manages to send a UAV flying into the Runaways' Malibu home, in the upstairs living room where Klara and Old Lace lie.
-Nico, Victor and Karolina rush to save Klara and Old Lace - upon arriving at the top, however, it's revealed that Old Lace had shielded Klara, who ends up alive.
-Old Lace, however, dies.
-Chase, feeling her death because of their link, falls into a slump and repeatedly mutters an apology for Gert.
-In Runaways (vol. 3) #12 Chase encounters a man claiming to be his (paternal) uncle Hunter Stein.
+Nico, Victor, and Karolina rush to save Klara and Old Lace.
+They find that Old Lace had shielded Klara, taking the brunt of the impact; she dies shortly afterward from her injuries, feeling her death because of their link, falls into a slump and repeatedly mutters an apology for Gert.
+In Runaways (vol. 3) #12 Chase encounters a man claiming to be his paternal uncle Hunter Stein.
 Chase believes the man is lying because he remembers killing his uncle and driving off.
 Not long thereafter, Chase makes the error of following a girl resembling Gertrude, and is hit by a car, ending up in the hospital.
 However, he is shown in S.W.O.R.D. #2 alive and well with the group in Los Angeles.
 It is later revealed that the other Runaways are aware of Chase being hit by a car, but he apparently did not reveal to them further details of what happened.

 When Daken, the psychopathic son of Wolverine, invades the Runaways' home, Chase knocks him out with his gloves.

 Chase began having dreams about Old Lace, but soon began sensing her presence in his waking hours.
-He asked Nico to try to find it and discovers that Old Lace was sent to a different dimension as a result of Nico's spell to put her to rest.
+He asked Nico to try to find it and discovers that Old Lace was sent to a different dimension as a result of Nico's spell.
 Chase led the Runaways to the Avengers Academy to receive help from Giant-Man and Reptil.
 After a brief skirmish, the two teams join forces to open a portal and find Old Lace in a prehistoric dimension.